 10 tips for setting up your limited company as a contractor

-If you’ve decided to take the leap into contracting in 2022, congratulations!
+If you’ve decided to take the leap into contracting, congratulations!
 It’s a big, exciting step and you’re probably buzzing with ideas for your new business.
 That being said, there are some basic things you should have in place at the get-go to keep things running smoothly further down the line.

 So, what do you need to get started?
 The Kingsbridge team has pulled together our top 10 tips for getting the ball rolling on your limited company as a contractor.